Track and field: Long-distance

-There are three common long-distance running events in track and field competitions: 3000 metres, 5000 metres and 10,000 metres.
+There are three common long-distance running events in track and field competitions: 3000, 5000, and 10,000 metres.
 The latter two races are both Olympic and World Championship events outdoors, while the 3000 m is held at the IAAF World Indoor Championships.
 The 5000 m and 10,000 m events have their historical roots in the 3-mile and 6-mile races.
-The 3000 m was historically used as a women's long-distance event, entering the World Championship programme in 1983 and Olympic programme in 1984, but this was abandoned in favour of a women's 5000 m event in 1995.
+The 3000 m was used as a women's long-distance event, entering the World Championship programme in 1983 and Olympic programme in 1984, but this was abandoned in favour of a women's 5000 m event in 1995.
 Marathons, while long-distance races, are typically run on street courses, and often are run separately from other track and field events.

-In terms of competition rules and physical demands, long-distance track races have much in common with middle-distance races, except that pacing, stamina, and race tactics become much greater factors in performances.
-However, a number of athletes have achieved success in both middle- and long-distance events, including Saïd Aouita who set world records from 1500 m to 5000 m.
+In terms of competition rules and physical demands, long-distance track races have much in common with middle-distance races, except that pacing, stamina, and tactics become much greater factors in performances.
+A number of athletes have achieved success in both middle- and long-distance events, including Saïd Aouita who set world records from 1500 m to 5000 m.
 The use of pace-setters in long-distance events is very common at the elite level, although they are not present at championship level competitions as all qualified competitors want to win.

-The long-distance track events gained popularity in the 1920s by the achievements of the "Flying Finns", such as multiple Olympic champion Paavo Nurmi.
-The successes of Emil Zátopek in the 1950s promoted intense interval training methods, but Ron Clarke's world record-breaking feats established the importance of natural training and even-paced running.
+Long-distance track events gained popularity in the 1920s by the achievements of the "Flying Finns", such as multiple Olympic champion Paavo Nurmi.
+The successes of Emil Zátopek in the 1950s promoted intense interval training methods, but Ron Clarke's record-breaking feats established the importance of natural training and even-paced running.
 The 1990s saw the rise of North and East African runners in long-distance events.
-Kenyan and Ethiopian athletes, in particular, have since remained dominant in these events.
+Kenyans and Ethiopians, in particular, have since remained dominant in these events.